lethang7794/notes/dont-read-the-docs.md

   - [tldr-c-client](https://github.com/tldr-pages/tldr-c-client): The original client, written in C
   - [tldr-python-client](https://github.com/tldr-pages/tldr-python-client): Python command-line client for tldr pages (This one is distributed for Linux distros)
   - [tlrc](https://github.com/tldr-pages/tlrc): A new official tldr client written in Rust
-- As a PDF ebook in many languages[^tldr-latest-release]...
+- As a PDF ebook in many languages[^tldr-latest-release]

 `tldr` (`tl;dr`)
 : short for `too long; didn't read` (also occasionally `don't read`)